Azure-Samples/azure-maps-mapbox-style-importer/README.md

 An Azure Maps Web SDK module that takes a Mapbox style object and converts it into native Azure Maps classes and adds it to a map instance.
 Extracts Mapbox light, source, and layer styles, converts them to Azure Maps comparable values, and applies it to the map.

+- Supported Sources: vector, raster, geojson, image
+- Supported Layers: circle, fill, fill-extrusion, line, heatmap, raster, symbol
+- Handles a combinations of Mapbox and Azure Maps style properties to be passed in.

 ## Getting started

 Download the project and copy the `azure-maps-mapbox-style-importer` JavaScript file from the `dist` folder into your project.